Sign language

 Our museum is for everyone, regardless of background, age or disability.

-The Tropenmuseum plays a central role in the society and therefore does everything it can to make the museum accessible to for as many people as possible.
+The Wereldmuseum Amsterdam plays a central role in the society and therefore does everything it can to make the museum accessible to for as many people as possible.

 The building

-The Tropenmuseum is located in the KIT Royal Tropical Institute building, It was the largest building in the city at the start of the ‘20s.
+The Wereldmuseum Amsterdam is located in the KIT Royal Tropical Institute building, It was the largest building in the city at the start of the ‘20s.
 This magnificent heritage building was designed by J.J. van Nieukerken and is full of references to Dutch colonial history.

 The museum has an elevator and a disabled toilet.